Ajith-Ravi/CodeReviewBot/README.md

    - `GH_PRIVATE_KEY`
    - `GH_INSTALLATION_ID`

-2. **Configure the workflow:**
+2. **Configure the workflows:**

-   The workflow is triggered on pull request events (`opened` and `synchronize`).
+   - The `code-review.yaml` workflow is triggered on pull request events (`opened` and `synchronize`).
 It sets up Python, installs dependencies, and runs the code review bot.

+   - The `comment-triggers.yaml` workflow is triggered by comments containing `@code-review-bott resolve` on pull requests.
+It sets up Python, installs dependencies, and runs the `bot_comments_resolver.py` script.

 ## Usage